<

 Baltimore and remarried there in

-of health had contributed to his restlessness, even to his
+of health had already contributed to his restlessness, even to his

-religiosity.
-While his son-in-law Mead, offspring of Quakers, went on to
+religiosity--but that is pure speculation.
+While Nicholas's son-in-law, offspring of Quakers, went on to

 a